riahifiras/automatic-email-sender/README.md

 u need a file called email_list.txt that contains the target email addresses, with each address being on a seperate line

-don't forget about the pdf file that you're going to attach with you're email
+don't forget about the pdf file that you're going to attach with your email

 To get the google app password, follow the instructions provided in the following link: